 Relocate a portion of Catamount Trail Section 12 to a more sustainable location designed for trail use.
 The Wheelerville Road/Brewer%u2019s Corner trail was damaged during Tropical Storm Irene.

 Designate and construct an approximate 15 mile mountain bike loop system composed of beginner, intermediate and advanced trails.

 Andrew Marks has applied for access to his private land off the Fay Road in Goshen.
 Consists of constructing an 80 ft long by 14 ft wide low standard road for wood lot management and recreation use.

 New England Wilderness Act Road Restoration Project

 Project will address the non-conforming infrastructure (roads) that may inhibit naturally occurring ecological processes to take place.
-Roads will be restored to a landscape level, converted to non-motorized trails, or a combination of both.
+Roads will be restored to a landscape level.
 Initial scoping completed in 2008.
-Anticipate to rescope the proposal in January 2014 using new restoration categorical exclusion.
+Anticipate to rescope the proposal in April 2014 using new restoration categorical exclusion.

 North Zone Large Woody Debris Project

 Placement of large woody debris within the upper portions and tributaries of Michigan Brook, tributaries of Middle Branch Middlebury River, and Sparks Brook to restore stream functions and improve aquatic habitat.

 Reroute about 0.7 mile of the existing Old Job hiking trail (FT 412) to a more sustainable location along Lake Brook.